fieldtrip/website/tutorial/headmodel_eeg_fem.md

 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure4.png" width="450" %}

 _Figure 4.
-Binary representations of scalp, skull tissues, gray and white matter, csf _
+Binary representations of scalp, skull tissues, gray and white matter, csf_

 ## Mesh

 In this step, a geometrical description of the head is created by the **[ft_prepare_mesh](/reference/ft_prepare_mesh)** function.
-The output of this function is a hexahedral mesh (i.e. the points of the mesh are connected in such way that they create hexahedrons).
+The output of this function is a hexahedral mesh (i.e., the points of the mesh are connected in such way that they create hexahedrons).
 Each hexahedron is assigned to one of the five tissue-types.

-In order to improve the geometrical properties of the mesh (i. e. its approximation of the head shape), a node-shift approach can be applied which shifts boundary vertices in the direction of those hexahedrons that represent the minority around it(see figure.
-The magnitude of the shift is controlled by a shift parameter which can range from 0 (no shift) to 0.49(maximum shift).
+To improve the geometrical properties of the mesh (i.e., its approximation of the head shape), a node-shift approach can be applied which shifts boundary vertices in the direction of those hexahedrons that represent the minority around it (see figure).
+The magnitude of the shift is controlled by a shift parameter which can range from 0 (no shift) to 0.49 (maximum shift).
 However, choosing the shift parameter too large can result in degenerated hexahedrons.
 For starters we recommend a shift parameter of 0.3.

 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure5.png" width="300" %}
 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure6.png" width="300" %}

-_Figure 5._
+_Figure 5.
 Comparison of an unshifted mesh(upper) and shifted mesh(lower).
-Visualization done with ParaView.
+Visualization done with ParaView._

     cfg        = [];
     cfg.shift  = 0.3;